ckormanyos/e_float-2021/README.md

 wrapped and implemented certain big number backends.
 This was adopted for the partial early design of `cpp_dec_float` in Boost.Multiprecision.
-As Boost.Multiprecision progressed, the original rudimentary concept motivated partially from e_float was entirely re-implemented, strengthened and extended for Boost's novel, flexible, header-only template design having its own frontend/backend concept.
+As Boost.Multiprecision progressed, the original rudimentary frontend/backend concept from e_float was entirely re-implemented and vastly extended for Boost's header-only template design having its own novel, flexible and much stronger frontend/backend concept.

 ## Legacy